-The Group capitalises costs for product development projects.
+The Group capitalises costs for product development projects where the requirements meet the accounting definition for developments as outlined in note 2I.

 Capitalised development costs have a finite life and are amortised on a systematic basis over the period beginning in the year following capitalisation and cease at the earlier of the date that the asset is classified as held for sale and the date that the asset is derecognised.
 Costs capitalised include direct payroll and payroll related costs of employees' time spent on the software development projects.
-During the year the Group capitalised \$961,384 (FY2020: \$1,006,307) of development costs.
+During the year the Group capitalised \$929,517 (FY2021: \$961,384) of development costs.

 In determining the amounts to be capitalised, management makes assumptions regarding the expected future cash generation of the project, discount rates to be applied and the expected period of benefits.
-At 30 June 2021, the carrying amount of capitalised development costs was \$3,064,103 (FY2020: \$2,688,410).
+At 30 June 2022, the carrying amount of capitalised development costs was \$3,271,202 (FY2021: \$3,064,103).